vintheweirdass/archlinuxarm-rpi4-aarch64-prebuilt/README.md

 This is a prebuilt version of [ArchLinuxARM](https://archlinuxarm.org/) 64-bit version (AArchv8) for Raspberry Pi 4.

-I made this repository because I have a pain repartitioning and flashing the sdcard from the VM (since I was on Windows) all over again
+I made this repository because I have a pain repartitioning and flashing the Arch Linux into sdcard from the VM (since I was on Windows) all over again

 ## Downloading